DeveloperLx/macOS_Development_Tutorials_translation/OS X View Controllers Tutorial.md

     </p>
     <p>
         Set its position using auto layout.
-The pop-up button should occupy the full width of the view and stay pinned to the top, so select the pop-up button and click the
+The pop-up button should occupy the full width of the view and stay pinned to the top, so with the pop-up selected, click the
         <em>
-            Pin
+            Add New Constraints
         </em>
         button located in the bottom bar.
     </p>